What are life income joint and survivor settlement option guarantees?

 What are life insurance cash settlements?

-A whole separate industry of life insurance settlements spurred out of the 1990s by a generation of seniors who realized they could sell their life insurance policies for immediate cash needs.
+A whole separate industry of life insurance settlements was spurred out of the 1990s by a generation of seniors who realized they could sell their life insurance policies for immediate cash needs.
 Recognizing the popularity of a new product, the National Conference of Insurance Legislators adopted the Life Settlements Model Act.

 Insurance companies adopted the strategy of purchasing policies back from older Americans for a lump cash payment.